- Consultation feedback

 When will the work start and how long will the work take?

-Construction is planned to start in Spring 2023 and expected to be completed in August 2024.
+Construction is planned to start in Autumn 2023 and expected to be completed in August 2024.

 Will all the roads be worked on at the same time?